just4t/nativexplatform/README.md

-# Akeeba Portable Tools
+# Akeeba Portable Tools - DISCONTINUED

 Akeeba Backup and Akeeba Solo desktop tools.
+NO LONGER MAINTAINED.

-This repository contains the desktop utilities which are meant to be used with Akeeba Backup / Akeeba Solo to make your life easier.
-All of our tools are now written in C#, targetting .NET Framework 4.5 / Mono 4.5.
-Graphical interfaces are built using WindowsForms for maximum cross-platform interoperability.
+This repository contains what used to be the desktop utilities which were meant to be used with Akeeba Backup / Akeeba Solo to make your life easier.
+All of these tools were rewritten in C#, targetting .NET Framework 4.5 / Mono 4.5.
+Graphical interfaces were built using WindowsForms for maximum cross-platform interoperability.

 ## License

 Please consult [the license file](LICENSE.md) in this repository.

-## Support for susbcribers only

-Support for this software is only provided to subscribers of Akeeba Backup and Akeeba Solo and *only* through our site's Support section.

-Please note that Issues requesting support or for any other non-code reason in this repository will be closed without a response.
-This is necessary to keep things tidy.
-Thank you for your understanding.

-## Developers welcome

-The GitHub reposiory is meant for use by developers only.
-If you are a developer and have a code-related observation, suggestion or proposal you are welcome to submit an Issue or, better yet, a Pull Request with your code.

-The repository comes as a single Solution.
-You can open it with most .NET IDEs such as Visual Studio, Xamarin Studio, MonoDevelop or JetBrains Rider.
-Before trying to compile the solution please remember to install the NuGet packages.

-The projects in this solution are as follows:
-* **extractCLI** The command-line version of Akeeba eXtract
-* **ExtractWizard** The GUI, WindowsForms version of Akeeba eXtract Wizard
-* **Unarchiver** A library you can use to extract JPA, JPS and ZIP archives created with any Akeeba Backup version published since 2011.
+## DISCONTINUED NOVEMBER 2018

+Unfortunately, people seem to find it hard to read the requirements in the download page and install Mono, linked to from that page.
+Trying to educate them seems hopeless.
+Instead of following the simple instructions (download this, install it, done) they start debating the choice of programming language and other trivialities – yet they are unwilling to contribute anything beyond sheer negativity.
+In the end of the day this hinders me from developing the software that matters.
+I have no choice but to discontinue this fringe product that offers zero benefit to me and my company.

+PS: Use Akeeba Kickstart.
+It's written in PHP.
+It works in a browser (browsers ARE cross platform!) and the CLI.
+How you set up a local web server or PHP is up to you; I can't and won't help you with that.